OthmaneNissoukin/e-presentation/notes.md

 ## Tasks

--   Adjust question code pattern
+-   Create unique id for team_code, question_code, evaluation_code

--   Restrict repassing evaluation for teams twice without deleting old data
+-   Roll back changes when error happens when inserting/deleting data from database

 -   Require users to insert their email